pfoo360/Filebase/README.md

 - Learn how to use Firebase's client SDK and Firebase's admin SDK/Google Cloud Storage API
 - Familarize myself with NextJS (file-based routing, SSR, etc.)
 - Work with TypeScript
-- Connect Prisma with a PostgreSQL DB and create Prisma schemas to build tables in the DB
+- Connect Prisma with a PostgreSQL DB in the cloud and create Prisma schemas to build tables in the DB
 - Use Prisma's ORM
 - Learn and use about NextAuth for signins and persist signups in the DB
 - Deploy an app

 # Improvements

+- Currently if you sign in, perform a few actions, sign out and then attempt to sign in again you will sometimes be directed to '/api/auth/error' instead of your homepage/dashboard.
+If you wait a few minutes between signing out and signing back in again, this issue does not occur.
+I am unsure what triggers the failed-sign-in-again-and-redirect-to-/api/auth/error issue/bug at this time.
 - Create folder breadcrumbs for better UX
 - Display thumbnails for user's files instead of just icons for better UX
 - Implement progress bars when uploading files for better UX (currently the app displays [bytes uploaded]/[total bytes])